justarrived/just_match_api/README.md

 $ git clone git@github.com:justarrived/just_match_api.git
 $ cd just_arrived
 $ bin/setup
-$ foreman start
+$ bin/server
-# Now you can open http://localhost:5000
+# You can now open http://localhost:5000
 ```

 You can also see the API documentation locally by going to `http://localhost:3000/api_docs`.